Police corruption: Bulgaria

-Before these changes, during the period of 1944–1989, abuses within the MoI were investigated by the State Security - an almost exact replica of the Soviet KGB - who had total control of law enforcement.
-This was achieved by monitoring the political loyalty of MoI staff, but also by exceptional powers to investigate abuses; including the use of undercover agents and virtually unlimited powers to investigate.
+Before these changes from 1944 to 1989, abuses within the MoI were investigated by the State Security, an almost replica of the Soviet KGB, which had total control of law enforcement.
+This was achieved by monitoring the political loyalty of MoI staff, but also by exceptional powers to investigate abuses, including the use of undercover agents and virtually unlimited powers to investigate.
 However, the considerable experience accumulated over these years was lost immediately after the democratic change in 1989, when the body was disbanded.

 After Bulgaria joined the EU in 2007, the country was seriously challenged to eliminate instances of police corruption.
-As a result of this, the deputy-chief of a police service was dismissed over accusations of illicit contact with an alcohol producer, and police misconduct has been limited by institutional and legal changes.
+As a result of this, the deputy chief of a police service was dismissed over accusations of illicit contact with an alcohol producer, and police misconduct has been limited by institutional and legal changes.

 However, Bulgaria continues to experience everyday police corruption, and the Bulgarian people continue to hold negative views of the nation's police force.
 Corruption and conflicts of interest continue to offer a serious challenge to public perceptions of the Bulgarian police, attitudes that are not only encouraged by political scandals and frequent media coverage of police corruption, but also by the personal experiences of everyday Bulgarians.
-In 2013, 65% of respondents to Transparency International's Global Corruption Barometer thought that the police were either corrupt, or extremely corrupt.
-However, comparing this to 86% who felt the same of the judiciary and 71% for the parliament/legislator, shows that Bulgarians are regaining trust in their police force, or at the very least, have more trust in them than other public officials who have some effect on their legal protection.
+In 2013, 65% of respondents to Transparency International's Global Corruption Barometer thought that the police were either corrupt or extremely corrupt.
+However, comparing this to 86% who felt the same about the judiciary and 71% for the parliament/legislator, shows that Bulgarians are regaining trust in their police force, or at the very least, have more trust in them than other public officials who have some effect on their legal protection.

 Bribery

-In 2011, Eurobarometer research that asked respondents to report whether or not they have been pressured to pay bribes to the police ranked Bulgaria first in the EU, with 7% of respondents claiming that they had been.
+In 2011, Eurobarometer research that asked respondents to report whether or not they had been pressured to pay bribes to the police ranked Bulgaria first in the EU, with 7% of respondents claiming that they had been.
 Within this research, it was found that 450,000 Bulgarians annually were asked for bribes by police, a number that did not change substantially between 2009 and 2011.
-According to the same research, 70% of Bulgarians believe that bribe-taking is widespread in the police force.
+According to the same research, 70% of Bulgarians believe that bribery is widespread in the police force.

 This perception was not aided by the arrest of seventeen traffic police officers on 27 September 2011 for charges of corruption and operating in organised crime groups.
 According to Sofia City Prosecutor Nikolai Kokinov, these officers were pooling the bribes they received at the end of their shifts and dividing the money between them, sometimes taking up to 500 liva a shift.
 According to Kokinov, police do not receive large bribes, but instead are given small ones regularly.

 These arrests have not affected instances of bribing the police.
 Transparency International's 2013 Global Corruption Barometer recorded 17% of respondents claiming that they paid a bribe to the police.